Ellie Rodríguez: Minor league

+Major league

-Rodríguez debuted for the Yankees on May 26, 1968, against the Chicago White Sox.
-He played nine games over the course of the season while also spending time in Syracuse as well.
+Rodríguez debuted for the Yankees on May 26, 1968, against the Chicago White Sox, starting at catcher.
+He played nine games over the course of the season while also spending time in Syracuse as well, where he had a .291 batting average.
 On October 15, 1968, Rodríguez was drafted by the Kansas City Royals from the New York Yankees as the 13th pick in the 1968 MLB expansion draft.
-In his first season with the expansion Royals, he made his first all-star appearance, though he did not play in the game.
+In his first season with the expansion Royals (1969), he made his first All-Star appearance, though he did not play in the game.
 He finished the season with a batting average of .236 in 95 games.
 The following season he split time at catcher with Ed Kirkpatrick.